Preponderous-Software/Beyond-Nations/docs/CONTRIBUTING.md

 1. Commit your changes.
 1. Push your changes to the remote repository.
 1. Create a pull request on GitHub.
-1. Wait for your pull request to be reviewed and merged.
+1. Wait for your pull request to be reviewed, approved & merged.
+Comments may be made on your pull request, and you may be asked to make changes.

 ## Issues
 If you encounter a bug or have a feature request, you can create an issue.
 An issue is a way to report a bug or request a feature.
 To create an issue, follow these steps: